OllieWalle13/nothingCanGoWrong/README.md

 - [ ] Last minute polish
 - [ ] Upload game to itch.io!

-I'll be updating this file to check things off as I complete them as well as uploading logs to a seperate folfer for each day of the jam to documents my success and failures along the way!
+I'll be updating this file to check things off as I complete them as well as uploading logs to a seperate folder for each day of the jam to documents my success and failures along the way!